puppetlabs/puppet-docs/source/pe/2.0/install_upgrading.markdown

 Depending on the version you upgrade from, **you may need to take extra steps** after running the upgrader.
 See below for your specific version.

+{% capture slowbigdatabase %}**Note that if your console database is very large, the upgrader may take a long time on the console node, possibly thirty minutes or more.** This is due to a resource-intensive database migration that must be run.
+Make sure that you schedule your upgrade appropriately, and avoid interrupting the upgrade process.{% endcapture %}{{ slowbigdatabase }}

 Checking For Updates
 -----